 Autumn Warren is the inventor of Ether Elixir.
-She joins us monthly to talk about probiotics and the importance of keeping your gut healthy, and this day that she joined us had so much good information I could not wait to get it out!!
+She joins us monthly to talk about probiotics and the importance of keeping your gut healthy.
+To find out more about probiotics and their role, it might be a good idea to check out a site like https://santacruzcore.com/probiotics/ to help you get started.
+This day that Autumn joined us had so much good information I could not wait to get it out!!

 Below is our Q & A, there is some seriously good information that is relatable to everyone.